 - Fireworks of any kind, smoke or stink bombs, or any other pyrotechnic device;

 - A razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person;

-- A "look-alike" weapon that is intended to be used as a weapon or could reasonably be perceived as a weapon;
+- A "look-alike" weapon;

 - An air gun or BB gun;

 - Ammunition;

-- A location-restricted knife;

-- A club

 - A hand instrument designed to cut or stab another by being thrown;

-- A firearm;

-- A firearm silencer or suppressor

 - A stun gun;

-- Knuckles

-- A pocket knife or any other small knife;
+- A club;

 - Mace or pepper spray;

 - Pornographic material;

-- Tobacco products; cigarettes; e-cigarettes; and any component, part, or accessory for an e-cigarette device;
+- Tobacco products, including electronic cigarettes;

 - Matches or a lighter;

 - A laser pointer for other than an approved use; or

-- Any articles not generally considered to be weapons, including school supplies, when the principal or designee determines that a danger exists.
+- Any articles not generally considered to be weapons, including school supplies, when the

+principal or designee determines that a danger exists.
+(For weapons and firearms see DAEP

+Placement and Expulsion.)